How To Photograph In Low Light And Night?

 This image was shot on a misty autumn morning along the Rapti river within the Chitwan National Park in Nepal.
-The sun has not risen yet and thick fog is covering the landscape.
-In this situation, the camera will try to capture all light source while I, on the other boat was trying to capture the best composition of this boatman.
+The sun has not risen and thick fog is covering the river landscape.
+In this situation, the camera will try to capture all light sources while I, on the other boat was trying to capture the best composition of this boatman.

-This moment of blue hour may just turn to orange in a split second.
-So, I set the white balance to auto.
-That would also maintain the blue tint for a bit longer while I took a few shots on a moving boat to get the composition that I preferred.
 I kept the ISO at 400 so I can still grasp the fog or mist in the picture without overexposing my image.
-Shallow aperture was used to complement the ISO so I have enough light coming into my camera to prevent camera shake.
-Shallow aperture is great for portrait shot like this too.
+A shallow aperture was used to complement the ISO so I have enough light coming into my camera to prevent camera shake.
+A shallow aperture is great for a portrait shot like this too.